Skip to main content Skip to footer

 Who can take part?

 Anyone working in a social housing organisation.
-In our first stage, from 16 to 27 March, we want as many people as possible to give their views and honest opinions.
+In our first stage, we asked as many people as possible to give their views and honest opinions.

 From customer-facing teams to executives, IT to HR, housing management to governance.
 AI affects the whole organisation and we need every perspective.